Details About ASVAB Army Test

 - Skilled Technical (ST) - General Science, Mathematics Knowledge, Paragraph Comprehension, Word Knowledge, and Mechanical Comprehension

-That is, with sufficient information on the minimum AFQT score required, and the line score requirements for various MOS or job functions, it is easy to identify the target scores for army test ASVAB.
-For example, if you are interested in the mechanical field, you should set your targets to score well in the Mechanical Maintenance line.
+With sufficient information on the minimum AFQT score required, and the line score requirements for various MOS or job functions, it will be easier for you to identify the target scores that you should obtain in the ASVAB.
+For example, if you are interested in the mechanical field, you should set your target score to the average that is required in the Mechanical Maintenance line.
 For a list of MOS and corresponding minimum line scores, refer to: http://www.military.com/join-armed-forces/asvab/asvab-and-army-jobs.html?col=7000023459245&comp=7000023459245&rank=6